ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 Die Beschreibung einer Installation einer influxDB-Datenbank folgt.

 ## Changelog
+### 3.2.0 (2022-09-19)
+* (Apollon77) Adjust cache file to be different per instance when having multiple instances

+### 3.1.8 (2022-08-13)
+* (Apollon77) Fix crash cases reported by Sentry

+### 3.1.7 (2022-06-27)
+* (Apollon77) Allow to remove a configuration value for "round" in config again

+### 3.1.6 (2022-06-27)
+* (Apollon77) When not count is provided for aggregate "none" or "onchange" then the limit (default 2000) is used as count to define the number of data to return.

+### 3.1.5 (2022-06-12)
+* (Apollon77) Make sure debug log is active according to the settings

+### 3.1.4 (2022-06-08)
+* (Apollon77) Performance optimizations for GetHistory calls, especially for "minmax" aggregate method
+* (Apollon77) Prevent crash case reported by Sentry

+### 3.1.3 (2022-06-01)
+* (Apollon77) Corrected issue when testing connection to InfluxDBv1 with weird passwords

+### 3.1.2 (2022-05-31)
+* (Apollon77) Workaround an admin issue when testing connection to InfluxDB

+### 3.1.0 (2022-05-27)
+* (Apollon77) Data are not converted to number if they are other data types on getHistory to respect the saved data formats as defined in the datapoint settings for storage.
+* (Apollon77) Fix retention change to lower checkbox in UI
+* (Apollon77) Allow storeState again to write to InfluxDB for "unknown state ids" - "rules" usage is not supported in for this and storeState would be silently discarded in this case!
+* (Apollon77) Fix several crash cases reported by Sentry
+* (Apollon77) Make sure disabling "Log changes only" also really do not log the changes anymore
+* (Apollon77) Allow storeState and GetHistory also to be called for "unknown ids"

+### 3.0.2 (2022-05-12)
+* (Apollon77) handle an empty Path for InfluxDB 2.0 correctly in all cases

 ### 3.0.1 (2022-05-11)
 * (Apollon77) BREAKING: Configuration is only working in the new Admin 5 UI!
 * (Apollon77) Did bigger adjustments to the recording logic and added a lot of new Features.
 Please refer to Changelog and Forum post for details.